 (ii) All matters requiring attention or action of the board relating to personnel policies and procedures, collective bargaining and other matters pertaining to the terms and conditions of university employment.

-(v) The committee chair may designate a real estate and facilities sub-committee, which shall meet as needed, in the sub-committee chair's discretion to:
+(iv) The committee chair may designate a real estate and facilities sub-committee, which shall meet as needed, at the sub-committee chairs discretion to:

-(a) Ensure that the board enables and advances the university's academic and strategic goals with respect to campus planning.
+(a) Ensure that the board enables and advances the universitys academic and strategic goals with respect to campus planning, including review and acceptance of campus master plans.

-(b) Oversee matters within the master planning process and procedures of the university, involving the need, urgency and size of institutional facilities; and the naming, location, planning, construction and maintenance of university plant and grounds.
+(b) Oversee matters within the master planning process and procedures of the university, involving the need, urgency and size of institutional facilities, and the location, planning, construction and maintenance of university grounds.

-(c) Review, consider, and recommend approval of capital investments of the university.
+(c) Review, consider, and recommend approval of capital investments of the university, in accordance with university policy.

 (d) Governance committee.

-(i) The committee shall review and recommend adoption or revision of all board governance documents, including but not limited to board bylaws, committee assignations, and officer nominating and election policies and procedures.
+(i) The committee shall review and recommend adoption or revision of all board governance documents, including but not limited to board bylaws, commitment and responsibilities statement, and board self-evaluation tool.

 (ii) The committee shall ensure the development of guidelines for the conferral of honorary degrees, which shall include input by the university president and faculty in the selection and approval process.
 The committee shall recommend to the board of trustees candidates for honorary degrees pursuant to the guidelines, as well as recipients of other honors, awards, commendations, and recognitions for conferral either during commencement or at other times determined by the board of trustees.